svjack/nlp-demo/README.md

 A interface demo for show some nlp tasks

 There are three models deplay in a server, that can be test by call some http requests:
+(Because use cpu to infer, you many wait some seconds, when call them.)

 1 English question to Wikidata style Sparql Query interface: